 The worst thing a married/partnered-up parent can say to a single parent is that they know how it feels to be a single parent.

-"My partner works late often so I'm practically a single parent!".
-No you're fucking not.
+“My partner works late often so I’m practically a single parent!”.
+No you’re not.

-"My husband never helps around the house, I am a single parent".
-Er no you're fucking not.
+“My husband never helps around the house, I am a single parent”.
+Er no you’re not.

 Yes you may have a lazy partner or one that isn’t around much but the fact remains, they are around for some of the day or week and even if they are sitting on their butt they are still able to observe your child so you can go pee or bathe in peace, or pop to the shop for some milk.